MLopez-Ibanez/irace/README.md

 3. For each template in your tuning directory, remove the `.tmpl` suffix, and modify them following the instructions in each file.
 In particular,

-    * `tune-main.tmpl` should be adjusted depending on your usage (local, cluster, etc).
-    * The scripts `hook-run`, `hook-evaluate` (if you need it at all) and `tune-main` should be executable.
-The output of `hook-run` (or `hook-evaluate` if you use a separate evaluation step) is minimized by default.
+    * The scripts `target-runner` and `targetEvaluator` (if you need it at all) should be executable.
+The output of `target-runner` (or `targetEvaluator` if you use a separate evaluation step) is minimized by default.
 If you wish to maximize it, just multiply the value by `-1` within the script.
-    * In `tune-conf`, uncomment and assign only the parameters for which you need a value different than the default one.
+    * In `scenario.txt`, uncomment and assign only the parameters for which you need a value different than the default one.

     There are examples in `$IRACE_HOME/examples/`.

 4. Put the instances in `~/tuning/Instances/`.
 In addition, you can create a file that specifies which instances from that directory should be run and which instance-specific parameters to use.
-See `tune-conf.tmpl` and `instances-list.tmpl` for examples.
+See `scenario.txt.tmpl` and `instances-list.tmpl` for examples.
 The command irace will not attempt to create the execution directory (execDir), so it must exist before calling irace.
 The default execDir is the current directory.